PJPage/Vim/README.md

 ## Usage

-To use this configuration, copy the .vimrc file into your home folder.
+To use this configuration, copy the .vimrc file into your home folder and install the plugins as shown below.
+In Linux, you can skip both of these steps by simply running `install_linux.sh`.

 ## Installing Plugins